PolyPlugins/Settings-Class-for-Wordpress/README.md

+# UPDATE
+This is now maintained through the [WordPress Directory](https://wordpress.org/plugins/reusable-admin-panel/) and is now reusable without needing to include the code in multiple plugins

 # Settings Class for WordPress
 ![image](https://www.polyplugins.com/plugins/settings-class/1.gif)
 Our goal was to create a class that could easily be imported into projects to give easy methods to handle adding a clean and dynamic settings panel to the backend of WordPress.